 Sway bars, also known as anti-roll or stabilizer bars, play a crucial role in a car’s suspension system.
 These seemingly small and inconspicuous components are responsible for enhancing a vehicle’s overall stability and handling characteristics.

 While shocks and springs absorb the vertical movement of the wheels, sway bars are responsible for controlling lateral movement.
 As a car enters a turn, weight transfer occurs, causing the body to lean towards the outside of the curve.
-This shift in weight can lead to reduced traction on the inside tires and compromise handling capabilities.
+This weight shift can lead to reduced traction on the inside tires and compromise handling capabilities.

 Sway bars counteract this effect by connecting both sides of the suspension, resisting excessive body roll, and leveling out tire load distribution.
 However, sway bars are available in variable thicknesses.